anna-stacey/NorthernInteriorGlossing/README.md

 stem score: 0/1 stem morphemes correct gram score: 1/2 gram morphemes correct

+### Pipeline
+##### Bag o' Words
+The idea with this check is to look for the right glosses, while being forgiving about ECF from earlier in the word.
+To do this, we don't care about the order/alignment of the glosses, just that they're present.
+For each word, we go through its gold glosses one-by-one.
+We check if each is present *somewhere* in the set of predicted glosses for this word.
+Notably, if it is, we *remove* it, so that each predicted morpheme can only be counted once.
+This probably isn't super impactful, as its unlikely the same gloss appears multiple times in one word.
+This score is reported at the morpheme level.
+So the bag o' words score is the number of gold morphemes that were correctly predicted *somewhere* in the word (excluding duplicates), divided by the total number of gold morphemes.
+This score is basically a more forgiving version of the morpheme-level accuracy, so it must be greater than or equal to that score.
+> Example:
+gold: *morpheme1-morpheme2*
+predicted: *morpheme2-morpheme1*
+score: 2/2 morphemes correct

+> Example:
+gold: *morpheme1-morpheme2-morpheme3*
+predicted: *morpheme2-morpheme3*
+score: 2/3 morphemes correct

+> Example:
+gold: *morpheme1-morpheme-1-morpheme2*
+predicted: *morpheme2-morpheme1-morpheme3*
+score: 2/3 morphemes correct

 ## References
 Alexander, Qwa7yán’ak Carl, Elliott Callahan, Henry Davis, John Lyon, and Lisa Matthewson.
 2016. *Sqwéqwel’ Múta7 Sptakwlh: St’át’imcets Narratives.* Pacific Northwest Languages and Literature Press.